UcheIgbokwe/FundaProject/README.md

 * .NET 6.0
 * Http Client Factory
 * Polly policies (To handle Http call retries)
+* XUnit
 * Ensure port 7024 and 5156 are available

 ## SETUP

+> **Note**: Begin by cloning the project and navigate into the FundaProject folder.
+Ensure to have .NET 6 running on your device.

 To startup the API project, follow these steps: